Some variants of Lagrange's four squares theorem: Introduction

 In 1834, Jacobi (cf. \cite[p.\,59]{B} or \cite[p.\,83]{W}) considered the fourth power of the theta function

 and this led him to show that

 where

-Recently, the second author \cite{S} found that Lagrange's four squares theorem can be refined in various surprising ways.
-Sun \cite{S} called a polynomial $P(x,y,z,w)$ with integer coefficients {\it suitable} if any $n\in\N$ can be written as $x^2+y^2+z^2+w^2$ with $x,y,z,w\in\N$ such that $P(x,y,z,w)$ a square.
-He showed that
+Recently, Sun \cite{S} found that Lagrange's four squares theorem can be refined in various surprising ways.
+He \cite{S} called a polynomial $P(x,y,z,w)$ with integer coefficients {\it suitable} if any $n\in\N$ can be written as $x^2+y^2+z^2+w^2$ with $x,y,z,w\in\N$ such that $P(x,y,z,w)$ a square.
+He proved that

 are all suitable, and conjectured that there are only finitely many linear suitable polynomials $ax+by+cz+dw$ with $a,b,c,d$ integers and $\gcd(a,b,c,d)$ squarefree (cf. the comments following \cite[Definition 1.1]{S}, and \cite[Conjectures 4.1, 4.3-4.4 and 4.12]{S}).
-Using the theory of ternary quadratic forms, Sun \cite{S} showed that any $n\in\N$ can be written as $x^2+y^2+z^2+w^2$ with $x,y,z,w\in\Z$ such that $x+y+z$ (or $x+y+2z$) is a square (or a cube).
+Using the theory of ternary quadratic forms, he \cite{S} showed that any $n\in\N$ can be written as $x^2+y^2+z^2+w^2$ with $x,y,z,w\in\Z$ such that $x+y+z$ (or $x+y+2z$) is a square (or a cube).

 Our first theorem was originally conjectured by Sun \cite[Conjecture 4.1 and Remark 4.10]{S}.

 \begin{theorem} The polynomial $x^2+8yz$ is suitable, i.e., any $n\in\N$ can be written as $x^2+y^2+z^2+w^2$ $(x,y,z,w\in\N)$ with $x^2+8yz$ a square.